-2) Against what desired outcomes does product outperform the competition?
+2) Against what desired outcomes does the product outperform the competition?

 3) How certain are we that the customer values an improvement in this outcome?

-If your team can easily and confident answer these three questions, then by all means, proceed!
+If your team can easily and confidently answer these three questions, then, by all means, proceed!
 But not with concept testing quite yet.
 Before taking that step, you should first test your product internally to see if it truly outperforms the competition.
 And if it does, then we can finally proceed with concept testing.

 If we cannot answer all three questions with confidence, then we should not proceed with a concept test.
 Instead, we need to begin at the beginning, which is to execute a voice of the customer project.
 It begins with a qualitative phase to uncover all the customer outcomes.
 And continues with a quantitative phase to prioritize those outcomes.